Rural Municipality of Corman Park No. 344: Demographics

 The RM's German Canadian population is much higher proportionately than the national or provincial averages: 43.4% (3,645 persons).

 Government

 The RM of Corman Park No. 344 is governed by an elected municipal council and an appointed administrator that meets on the second and third Monday of every month.
 The reeve of the RM is Judy Harwood while its Chief Administrative Officer is Ken Kolb.
 The RM's office is located in Saskatoon.
-As of October 2018 the reeve is Judy Harwood, and the eight councillors are:
+As of November 2024 the reeve is Joe Hargrave, and the eight councillors are: